poezio/poezio/README.rst

 You also need aiodns if you want SRV record support.

-The easiest way to have up-to-date dependencies and to be able to test this developement version is to use the ``update.sh`` script that downloads them, places them in the right directory, and builds the C module.
+The easiest way to have up-to-date dependencies and to be able to test this development version is to use the ``update.sh`` script that downloads them, places them in the right directory, and builds the C module.

 You can then launch poezio with